Packers Radio Network Affiliates

-McCarren first joined the team’s broadcasts in 1995, working his first four seasons with Jim Irwin and Max McGee.
-Inducted into the Packers Hall of Fame in 1992, he also has been a favorite among television viewers in northeast Wisconsin.
-After 27 years, he retired from Green Bay television and joined the Green Bay Packers as an analyst in 2015.
-McCarren has four times been voted Wisconsin Sportscaster of the Year (1994, 1996, 2002, 2007) by the National Sportscasters and Sportswriters Association.
+McCarren first joined the team's broadcasts in 1995, working his first four seasons with Irwin and McGee.
+Inducted into the Packers Hall of Fame in 1992, he also is a favorite among television viewers in northeast Wisconsin.
+After 27 years, he retired from Green Bay television and joined the Green Bay Packers' digital department as their sports analyst.
+McCarren has been voted Wisconsin Sportscaster of the Year four times (1994, 1996, 2002, 2007) by the National Sportscasters and Sportswriters Association.
 In June 2016, McCarren was inducted into the Wisconsin Broadcasters Association Hall of Fame.

 WTMJ, which has been broadcasting the team's games since November 1929, continues its long-standing role as the flagship station of the Packers Radio Network.